ip-whence/city-merge/README.md

 2. Run the merging program to generate a new version of `dbip-city-ipv4-num.csv` with the added time zone data.

-3. The output file will be in the same format as `dbip-city-ipv4-num.csv` but with an additional column for the time zone.
+3. The output file will be in the same format as `dbip-city-ipv4-num.csv` but with two additional columns for the time zone.

 ---